graze/blog/_posts/2019-03-17-graze-x-shopify.md

 - **Documentation** - Shopify API documentation is well maintained, and kept up to date.
 The Shopify forums however contain lots of outdated posts from many years ago (5+ years) that contain out of date information, making it hard to find

 - **Payment Gateways** - There are lots of payment gateway options available, including our existing payment providers (Adyen and Paypal).
-We also have the option of using [Shopify Payments](https://help.shopify.com/en/manual/payments/shopify-payments) makes other payment method integrations (e.g. Amazon Pay, Apple Pay, Google Pay) available without any development work.
+We also have the option of using [Shopify Payments](https://help.shopify.com/en/manual/payments/shopify-payments)
+,which makes other payment method integrations (e.g. Amazon Pay, Apple Pay, Google Pay) available without any development work.

 - **Product Management** - Shopify Product management is straightforward, with a sensible API and intuitive naming.
 However, when looking at ways to store the legally required nutritional data against a product (allergens, nutritional information, ingredients), our options were limited:
   - As part of the description - poor for managing, and editable by any merchandiser